Explore the spectacular landscapes of the Great Glen Way

 Overlooking the waters of Loch Ness and set on the banks of the historic Caledonian Canal, Bona Lighthouse offers breathtaking scenery and serenity amidst the majesty of the Great Glen.

-Historic Seaview Cottage is a recently renovated former lock keeper’s cottage set on the banks of the Crinan Canal.
+Historic Seaview Cottage is a former lock keeper’s cottage set on the banks of the Crinan Canal.
 There’s loads to do in the Argyll area, for visitors of all ages, plus plenty of the glorious natural scenery Scotland is famed for.

 Built by the famed Scottish engineer Thomas Telford, this historic semi-detached property offers breath-taking views to Ben Nevis and across the glen.

-An exceptional two-bedroom holiday home, footsteps from the iconic Neptune's Staircase and boasting spectacular views of Ben Nevis and the Great Glen Way.
+A popular two-bedroom holiday home, footsteps from the iconic Neptune's Staircase and boasting spectacular views of Ben Nevis and the Great Glen Way.

-Ideal for couples looking to escape the hustle and bustle of everyday life, this spectacular former lock-keepers cottage offers some of the best scenery in the whole of the Highlands.
+Ideal for couples looking to escape the hustle and bustle of everyday life, this former lock-keepers cottage offers some of the best scenery in the whole of the Highlands.

 Minutes from the amenities of Inverness, but on the doorstep of the Beauly Firth, Dunolly Cottage enjoys a beautiful waterfront position alongside the Caledonian Canal.

 Deep in the heart of the Highlands, this beautifully restored heritage property is a short hop from Loch Ness, the Great Glen and some of the world’s most famous distilleries.